Rydilly/Iceberg_Hash/README.md

 ## Reflection

 Out of the 3 small projects I did, I liked the cuckoo filter most.
 It may be less efficient than iceberg (even though they aren't really comparable), but I really liked the XOR logic with fingerprints that lets keys hold 2 values.
 The filter was so space efficient that time efficiency stopped being a tradeoff.
 The whole filter array was compact enough to fit in my L1 cache.
-A cache miss typically results in around 100 missed cpu cycles which allows a dumb algorithm that is able to use highly compressed data (cuckoo filter) to compete or even outperform algorithms with much fewer operations but poor cache locality.
+A cache miss resulting in ram lookup typically results in 100+ missed cpu cycles which allows a dumb algorithm that is able to use highly compressed data (cuckoo filter) to compete or even outperform algorithms with much fewer operations but poor cache locality.

 To be honest, my goal starting these projects was to understand iceberg hashing, but I'm way more proud of my cuckoo filter and I learned way more building it.
 All the byte and bit comparisons made me miss C.